Germany falls into recession as consumers in Europe’s biggest economy spend less - KESQ

 Claus Vistesen, chief euro area economist at Pantheon Macroeconomics, said spending by consumers in the first quarter was crimped by “the shock in energy prices.”

+Natural gas prices have since tumbled and now stand at levels last seen in late 2021, pointing to easing inflationary pressures on consumers’ pockets.
+The annual rate of inflation in Germany slowed again in April — the first month of the second quarter — although, at 7.2%, it remained high.

+“We think consumers’ spending is now rebounding as inflation eases,” Vistesen said in a note.
+“We doubt that GDP will continue to fall in coming quarters, but we see no strong recovery either.”

-The recession may prove to be short-lived, however, as timelier PMI survey data showed earlier this week that business activity in Germany expanded again in May, despite a sharp downturn in manufacturing.
+In a sign that Germany’s recession may prove short-lived, timelier survey data showed earlier this week that business activity in the country expanded again in May, despite a sharp downturn in manufacturing.

+However, Franziska Palmas, senior Europe economist at Capital Economics, forecast that German output would shrink again in the remaining two quarters of the year.

+Writing in a note, she said higher interest rates, needed to tame inflation, would continue to weigh on both consumption and investment, and Germany’s exports might also suffer as demand was sapped by weakness in other developed economies.

 The-CNN-Wire